I have experienced fascinating conversations about life and death . . . tragic, beautiful, prof0und, simple conversations.

 I believe in the power of both listening and conversation.

 I completed my Masters of Social Work to provide emotional and spiritual support to hospice patients and their families.
 My thesis was titled, “Searching for Meaning: Moving Toward an Understanding of Death and Spirituality”.
 I have witnessed the strength and beauty of the human spirit before, during and after the dying process . . . there is no need to wait for transformative conversations about life and death.
 To encourage these courageous conversations I have published peer reviewed articles and my award winning book ” living life dying death . . . a guide to healthy conversations about death and dying to inspire life and living”.
+I am a member of the Association of Death Education and Counseling.

 I believe in the power of music.